Abhik101/Lighning_marathon/README.md

 27) From where events are fired In Lightning-à 3rd party , etc

-28) apex:slds :  Used ??

-29 ) Slds can be used Where

 30 )lightning/SF1 can be Customise Using App Builder ?